Louisa-Y-lyt/Protein_Heterodimer_SVM/README.md

 # Protein_Heterodimer_SVM
 # A machine learning model for large-scale discovery of protein interactions with AlphaFold2

-This project is to use AlphaPulldown(https://github.com/KosinskiLab/AlphaPulldown).
+This project is to build a SVM model based on AlphaPulldown (https://github.com/KosinskiLab/AlphaPulldown) pipeline.
+This pipeline is based on AlphaFold 2.

 ## Table of Contents